datacoves/docs/docs/getting-started/dbt-cloud-migration/deploy-dbt-docs.md

 ![Github Actions Permissions](assets/migration_github_actions_permissions.png)

-**Step 5:** In Github, head to the `repo settings > Secrets and Variables > Actions` to add the following variables and secrets for your data warehouse credentials.
+**Step 5:** In Github, head to the `repo settings > Secrets and Variables > Actions` to add the following variables and secrets for your data warehouse credentials for production.
 These should be set for the repository not the environment.

 | Type     | Name                               |
 |----------|------------------------------------|